shakfu/pyhola/README.md

 ## Future Directions:

+- [ ] Wrap all of libdialect: after manually wrapping the core HOLA algorithm, there was a subsequent effort to use [binder](https://github.com/RosettaCommons/binder) (see below) to wrap the whole of libdialect automatically.
+While a decent portion was wrapped, there is still a good amount left to do, but progress has been slow because there is already the maintained swig-based wrapper and `pyhola` is quite stable and functional.

-- use nanobind instead of pybind11 for a miminal binding.
+- [ ] Complete nanobind wrapper for a miminal binding.

-## Implementation
+## Binder Usage

-Uses [binder](https://github.com/RosettaCommons/binder), a tool to autogenerate [pybind11](https://github.com/pybind/pybind11) bindings for c++ code.
-The generated code is then manually fixed and tweaked to create the current library.
+To use [binder](https://github.com/RosettaCommons/binder), a tool to autogenerate [pybind11](https://github.com/pybind/pybind11) bindings for c++ code, build it and use it to generat code which can then be manually fixed and tweaked to supplement the current `pyhola` library.

 To build and test binder